If you have a dropshipping store, you need a robust dropshipping privacy policy to comply with data processing laws.

 - Your dropshipping partner ships the order directly to your customer.

 Dropshipping is particularly popular in international commerce.
-For instance, a supplier located in North America can pay wholesalers and manufacturers located in East Asia to directly ship products to customers to cut costs, time, and money.
+For instance, a supplier in North America can pay wholesalers and manufacturers in East Asia to directly ship products to customers to cut costs, time, and money.

 Traditionally, suppliers had to spend a lot of time and money choosing, purchasing, and shipping inventory.
 However, with the dropshipping model, you don’t have to buy anything unless the customer has already paid you.